ryan-foo/digipetto/README.md

 # 🏗 scaffold-eth - 🎫 Buyer Mints NFT

+## digipetto update

+Updated Alchemy / Infura credentials so it builds

+In process:
+Partially adding new contract with Chainlink VRF, adding lifespan + strength mechanics to the NFT

 > (Counterfactual NFT minting example...)

 Deployer pays around (0.283719 ETH ~$500 at todays gas and price) for the initial contract but then NFTs are only minted once a buyer wants them.
 (The buyer of the NFT pays the gas to mint. ~$55)